 - Modify your intake of fruit to 1-2 pieces per day, since fructose from any source can raise uric acid levels.

-- Enjoy the saturated fats found in meats, but only if the meat is from grass-fed, well-raised animals.
+- Enjoy the saturated fats found in meats, but only if the meat is from grass-fed, free-range, thoughtfully raised animals.

 - Include salt in the diet, but only if it’s sun-dried sea salt.

 ☆ Bottom Line: A gout-modified Paleo diet is an excellent choice, since it will reduce the inflammation and acidosis that aggravate gout.